Neural Logistic Bandits: Conclusion and Future Work

 In this paper, we study the \emph{neural logistic bandit} problem.
 We identify the unique challenges of this setting and propose a novel approach based on a new tail inequality for martingales.
 This inequality enables an analysis that is both variance- and data-adaptive, yielding improved regret bounds for neural logistic bandits.
 We introduce two algorithms: NeuralLog-UCB-1 that achieves a regret bound of \(\widetilde{\mathcal{O}}(\widetilde{d}\sqrt{\kappa T})\) and NeuralLog-UCB-2 that attains a tighter bound of \(\widetilde{\mathcal{O}}(\widetilde{d}\sqrt{T/\kappa^*})\) by leveraging the neural network–estimated variance.
 Our experimental results validate these theoretical findings and demonstrate that our methods outperform the existing approaches.

 One potential direction for future work is to improve the dependence on the norm of the unknown parameter $S$.
-Although recent frameworks due to \citet{sawarni2024generalized,lee2024a} have removed the dependence on $S$ from the leading term, they require an additional training step or impose additional constraints.
+Although recent frameworks due to \cite{sawarni2024generalized,lee2024a} have removed the dependence on $S$ from the leading term, they require an additional training step or impose additional constraints.
 Such requirements are undesirable when trying to integrate neural bandit frameworks.
 Hence, it is a promising future research direction to eliminate the dependence on $S$ without additional computations.
+Additional future directions are deferred to Section \ref{sec:ff}.